QR (album)

 QR (also known as Quiet Riot, Quiet Riot IV, or QR IV) is the sixth studio album by American heavy metal band Quiet Riot, released on October 21, 1988.
-The album featured a major line-up change.
 Singer and founding member Kevin DuBrow had been fired before the recording sessions began, and replaced by Rough Cutt vocalist Paul Shortino.
-The band fired DuBrow mainly because of comments he made to the metal press about Quiet Riot's supposed superiority over other bands.
-This strained friendships members of Quiet Riot had with those bands.
-Shortino's hiring was not the only line-up change, as Chuck Wright had quit the band and was replaced by Sean McNabb.
-This left the album with the distinction of being the only Quiet Riot release without DuBrow on vocals, or any other original members (until 1993's Terrified).
+The band fired DuBrow because of his reputation for talking down to other bands in the press.
+This strained relationships the other members had with those bands.
+This left the album with the distinction of being the only Quiet Riot release without DuBrow on vocals during his lifetime, and the first without any original members.
+Bassist Chuck Wright also quit the band and was replaced by Sean McNabb.

-Due to the confusion over the album's proper title, Paul Shortino was asked in 2015 on Twitter what the proper name of the album was, and he replied back that the name is simply "QR".

-Reaction to the album at the time was tepid, but did manage to attract a bit more interest than the previous album.
-However, the only major single spawned from the album, "Stay with Me Tonight" made a small dent in the pop charts and the video received moderate airplay on MTV in late 1988, but nothing comparable to the impact that previous albums had.

 The album also featured studio musicians Jimmy Waldo (keyboards) and Jimmy Johnson, who played bass on "Stay with Me Tonight" and "Coppin' a Feel".
 The album was produced by Spencer Proffer, who had produced every Quiet Riot U.S. released album up to this point.
 Paul Shortino and Sean McNabb later played together on Rough Cutt's Sneak Peek EP.

-The album was remastered on CD in 2010 by Jon Astley.
+Overview

+QR was intended to be released under a new moniker; however, the band was contractually forced to use the Quiet Riot name.
+As such, the album was another shift in musical style for them, featuring a hard rock, glam metal and blues rock sound with emphasis on ballads.
+Due to the confusion over the album's proper title, Paul Shortino was asked in 2015 on Twitter what the proper name of the album was, and he replied back that the name is simply "QR".

+Reaction to the album at the time was tepid, but did manage to attract a bit more interest than its predecessor, QR III (1986).
+However, the only major single spawned from the album, "Stay with Me Tonight" made a small dent in the pop charts and the video received moderate airplay on MTV in late 1988, but nothing comparable to the impact that previous albums had.
+Despite this, it was remastered by Jon Astley and rereleased by Rock Candy Records in 2010.